ChorusOne/fastsync/README.md

     fastsync send 100.71.154.83:7999 file.tar.gz

+Alternatively if you want to send an entire directory, then you should something like the command below.
+Please note that fastsync will not allow absolute paths:

+    cd /some/path/
+    fastsync send 100.71.154.83:7999 ./data

 On the receiving end, suppose we download with 32 TCP connections:

+    cd /some/path
     fastsync recv 100.71.154.83:7999 32

 ## Known issues